 - Grate or crush the garlic into the soft butter, add the Herbes de Provence, the lemon juice, 1tsp salt and ½ tsp pepper.
 Rub this all over the pork loin.

 - Yes it might look pink.
-Yes that’s fine as long as it’s over 160.
+Yes that’s fine as long as it’s around 160F.

 - Let the pork rest on a board tented with foil for 15 minutes